 I found myself the only girl in the class of boys doing geometric drawing.
 I took the maths/science stream.
 I never once considered this odd.

-I really didn’t start to consider the consequences of being a women until I entered the world of the entrepreneurial community, and took a more public face.
+I really didn’t start to consider the consequences of being a woman until I entered the world of the entrepreneurial community, and took a more public face.
 A mere 4 years ago.

 After being kicked in the guts (metaphorically) repeatedly by men who for some reason found me threatening, I saw that the effort I needed to put in to get to places where the path was mostly gold pathed for men.
 I experienced the chasm between my voice being taken with the same level of respect as the voice of men in my community.
 And I realised how my pay packet had suffered for years because of this.

-I has spent years promoting men over myself.
+I have spent years promoting men over myself.
 They had never questioned this, and often sailed into the sunset on the gold barge I built for them, never looking back.

-I too had brought the myth that my role as a women was to support the success of the man.
+I too had brought the myth that my role as a woman was to support the success of the man.
 To ensure his happiness.
 Subtle, subtle cultural manipulation.